Welcome to your new country:

 France has had a bad reputation about all the dog shit everywhere and guess what.
 It’s true.
 There IS an exceedingly large amount of dog dung everywhere.

 I remember hearing about the dog poo problem in France but knowing and experiencing first hand are two completely different animals.
 When I was actually living in France and saw the problem up close, I felt frustrated and confused.
 How can you just leave your dogs feces lying in the street?
 It boggled my mind.
 Even the French hate dop poop and know they have a problem.
 Why else would their be avertissements saying there is a 50 euro fine for not picking up after your dog.
-It does not good though.
+It does no good though.

-It took about a year for me to adjust and take on the French attitude towards the dog shit problem which is……….
+It took about a year for me to adjust and take on the French attitude towards the dog poo problem which is……….
 I don’t have to like it but I don’t have to get frustrated or angry either.
 I tolerate it and say “That’s just the way it is, what can I do?”
 C’est la vie!

 9-Don’t Flush The Toilet Paper Please!